emberjs/ember-qunit/TEST_ISOLATION_VALIDATION.md

 ## Overview

-The new `ember-qunit` test isolation validation feature allows you to opt-in to enabling automatic detection of async execution that extends beyond when the test is considered complete.
+The `ember-qunit` test isolation validation feature allows you to opt-in to enabling automatic detection of async execution that extends beyond when the test is considered complete.
 This can be a particularly difficult problem to detect in your tests, and can contribute to non-deterministic test execution.

 ## Installation